 Intended for non-science majors.
 Introduction to basic principles of chemistry; emphasis on application of these principles to living systems and their impact on present-day living.
-Prerequisite: MAT 070 or placement by examination.
 Two lecture hours, one conference, and three lab hours per week.
-Fall 1990, Spring 1991.
+Fall 1994, Spring 1995.
 Day.